-The island was originally called Raz Island, named for a family which lived there and was purchased for $800 in the 1930s and renamed to Idle Bay Isle.
-The island was sold to Walt Disney in 1965, now going by the name of Riles Island, and was a part of his secretive plans to buy land to build the Walt Disney World Resort.
+The island was originally called Raz Island, named for a family which lived there and was purchased for $800 in the 1930s, at which point it was renamed to Idle Bay Isle.
+The island was sold to Walt Disney in 1965, now going by the name of Riles Island, and was a part of his secretive plans to buy land to build Walt Disney World.

 Following the closure of Discovery Island, plans to convert it into an attraction centred around the video game Myst were floated however they amounted to nothing and it has remained abandoned ever since, much like the nearby River Country water park.
 Issues surrounding the safety of the water within Bay Lake in which Discovery Island is located have been debated over the years although no problems arose when the park was open.
-A Florida state law banning unchlorinated water for use in Water Parks was one reason suggested for the closure of Discovery Island and River Country.
+A Florida state law banning unchlorinated water for use in water parks was one reason suggested for the closure of Discovery Island and River Country.
 There’s hope among enthusiasts that both might see a new lease of life yet, much like the formerly abandoned Disney’s Pop Century Legendary Years.

 In the middle of Bay Lake, deep within the heart of the Walt Disney World property, lies Discovery Island.
 It is a former wildlife attraction/sanctuary that was closed in 1999 and has been left to run wild since.
 This is the story of my trip there quite a few years ago when I lived in FL.
 In the time since, I’ve learned a few disturbing facts about the lake and as such would not recommend that anyone attempt to re-trace our footsteps.
 I’ve heard from more than a few people that there are actually alligators that live in the lake, something I hadn’t even thought of, assuming this was just some other Disney attraction.
 Even more alarming, I’ve also heard that the main reason Disney closed the adjacent water park is because of the presence of Naegleria Fowleri bacteria in the water which can infect human nervous systems and nearly always results in death.